markstock/GenUtahSky/README.md

     cd GenUtahSky
     make

+Run a simple test with

+    genutahsky 6 23 19

 To use the system in a Radiance scene, simply copy all of the files in this directory into the directory containing your scene, and add a command like the following to one of your `.rad` files:

     !genutahsky 6 23 19 -t 5.0 -a 45 -o 105